COHRINT/falco-rgb/README.md

    ```
 5. **Chose your camera feed input**

-   If you want to use your default camera, do:
+   If you want to use your default camera, do in `detect.py`:
     ```bash
     cam_feed = cv2.VideoCapture(0)
     ```
-    If you want to use Real Time Streaming Protocol (RTSP), do:
+    If you want to use Real Time Streaming Protocol (RTSP), do in `detect.py`:
     ```bash
     cam_feed = cv2.VideoCapture("<rtsp_url>")
     ------------------------------------------------------------------------------------
     Example: rtsp_url = rtsp://rinao:unicorn@192.168.1.5:8554/streaming/live/1
     cam_feed = cv2.VideoCapture("rtsp://rinao:unicorn@192.168.1.5:8554/streaming/live/1")
     ```
-    If you want to use Real Time Messaging Protocol (RTMP), do:
+    If you want to use Real Time Messaging Protocol (RTMP), do in `detect.py`:
     ```bash
     cam_feed = cv2.VideoCapture("<rtmp_url>")
     ------------------------------------------------------------------------------------